Richard Talmadge

-Richard Talmadge (born Sylvester Alphonse Metz; 3 December 1892 – 25 January 1981) also known as Sylvester Metzetti, Ricardo Metzetti, or Sylvester Ricardo Metzetti, was a German-born actor, stuntman and film director.
+Richard Talmadge (born Sylvester Alphonse Metz; 3 December 1892 – 25 January 1981) also known as Sylvester Metzetti, Ricardo Metzetti, or Sylvester Ricardo Metzetti, was a German-born American actor, stuntman and film director.

 Early life

 Born in Germany in 1892, Talmadge arrived in Hollywood in 1910 and began his career as a stuntman (including a stint with Douglas Fairbanks) before becoming an actor himself.
 He began starring in silent action pictures in 1921, and began producing his own vehicles in 1923.
 His last silent feature, The Poor Millionaire (1930), was the very last silent production filmed in Hollywood (except for two Charlie Chaplin silent features that were released well after the advent of sound).

 Career

 Richard Talmadge spoke fluent English, but with a German accent that became obvious when talkies arrived.
 Still acting as his own producer, he began starring in lower-budgeted features.
 His accent didn't matter much in these pictures, which had Talmadge in almost constant motion, doing spectacular stunts throughout the films.
 During the Depression he gave up his production company and signed with a major studio, Universal Pictures, where he starred in the 12-chapter serial Pirate Treasure (1934).
 Independent producers Bernard B. Ray and Harry S. Webb then signed Talmadge for a series of action features, with titles emphasizing Talmadge's breakneck speed: Never Too Late, Step on It, The Live Wire, etc. These were his last starring efforts.

 Talmadge then began working behind the cameras as assistant director, stunt coordinator, and director.
 His later work included How the West Was Won, The Greatest Story Ever Told and Casino Royale.